building robust supply chains through sustainable purchasing

 Outcomes

-- Materiality assessment involving key internal & external stakeholders.
+- Materiality assessment prioritizing key sustainability issues.

 Why it matters: Building sustainable business practices requires more than ambitious commitments.
 It requires a shared vision, practical ownership and solutions aligned with the realities of the business.